Lighting Goes to Great Heights for Old Glory

 Outside the Acuity Insurance building in Sheboygan, WI, stands a 400-ft.-tall flagpole, said to be the tallest in North America and 100 ft. taller than the Statue of Liberty.
 Erected as a symbol of gratitude for the service and sacrifice of those who defend our country, the mega-flagpole towers above the rural Wisconsin city.

 At the top of the pole is a massive 7,200-sq.-ft.
 United States flag.
 Each star is 3 ft. wide; each stripe is 4 ½ ft. tall.
 At the base of the pole is a memorial made of bricks inscribed with the name of every fallen soldier from Sheboygan County dating from the Civil War.
-Since the memorial’s dedication, hundreds of people have traveled to see this architectural feat and pay their respects to the hundreds of heroes in honors.
+Since the memorial’s dedication, thousands of people have traveled to see this architectural feat and pay their respects to the hundreds of heroes in honors.

 A VISION AT NIGHT